Most of us might know the feeling of swimming in an endless sea of numbers and data without really knowing which way to navigate..

 Quality assurance can be an unmanageable time-consuming task if you don't know where to begin or end.
 But by choosing the right approach, you can turn it into a vital asset.
 We give you some tips and tools on how to improve your QA processes.

-Predominantly there are two approaches to quality assurance..
+Predominantly there are two approaches to quality assurance.

-And then, there is the structured approach where you design a holistic flow containing all aspects of the sales process.
-This approach includes the whole process from collecting and processing your data, analyzing it to adjust and evaluate.
+And then, there is the structured approach, where you design a holistic flow containing all aspects of the sales process.
+This approach includes the whole process from collecting and processing your data, to analyzing it, adjust and evaluate.

 There are many advantages to having clear standards and processes for your quality assurance.
-It makes it easier to measure your effort, benchmark, follow up and adjust.
+It makes it easier to measure your effort, benchmark, follow up, and adjust.

 For example, you can make an "at the end of the day check" every day to systematically check all your successes.